coatyio/binding.mqtt.js/docs/man/communication-protocol.md

 4627](https://www.ietf.org/rfc/rfc4627.txt)).

-Message payloads **must** be serialized with a JSON serializer that encodes/decodes data as a UTF-8 string.
+Message payloads **must** be serialized with a JSON serializer that encodes/decodes event data as a UTF-8 string.

-> **Note**: Payloads of Raw events and IO value events with raw data do not
+> **Note**: Payloads of Raw events and IoValue events with raw data do not
 > conform to this specification.
-They are published as binary data encoded in
+They are published as byte arrays encoded in
 > any application-specific format.

 ---